First, you should ask yourself in preparation for the self Improvement motivation from the inside out “looking in the mirror” session.

 3. Am I comfortable with what I’m doing?

 It doesn’t take a genius to see you as someone unique, or else we’ll all be equally the same in everything we do.
-Variety brings in very interesting and exciting questions to be experimented.
+Variety brings in fascinating and exciting questions to experiment with.

 4. Have I done enough for myself?

 There is no power in the past or the future, only in the present moment.
-We should set goals not to control the future, but to empower ourselves and improve our present reality.
+We should set goals not to control the future but to empower ourselves and improve our current reality.